poetry

 • Afterlives

-Afterlives
+Afterlives – Trailer

-View the full album here
+View full album on YouTube

 Afterlives is a series that walks the viewer through the minds of mortals, bringing together interviews, music, and poetry, dance, and film.
 Each track touches on life’s most unanswerable, yet compelling, question: What happens after death?
 Afterlives is in collaboration with over 40 talented artists and interviewees.